jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 ## The unique demands of boxing

 The physical demands of boxing are unique in that they require both aerobic and anaerobic capabilities; you need to be able to perform short bursts of activity for a long fight.
-Generally speaking, a fighter's aerobic capacity is needed for defense and his anaerobic capacity is for offense.
+Generally speaking, a fighter’s aerobic capacity is needed for defense and his anaerobic capacity is for offense.

 Just as a good fighter is strong on offense ***and*** defense, separating the two is impossible.
 A good fighter has to be a hybrid of an explosive and endurance athlete, and the training is aimed toward that.

 General endurance and explosive ability are trained by distance runs, sprints, and skipping rope.

 My particular training plan was running 2-4 miles 5 days a week and keeping my pace under 7 minutes per mile.
-If it was too cold or wet outside, I'd run on the treadmill for 3 minutes at a 9-10 mph pace.
+If it was too cold or wet outside, I’d run on the treadmill for 3 minutes at a 9-10 mph pace.
 For sprints, I’d do 8-10 100 meter sprints at the track with 30-second rest in between.

 ## The role of strength training in boxing

 Outside of the cruiserweight (175-200 lbs) and heavyweight (201+ lbs) divisions of boxing, weight lifting is generally discouraged in the boxing world.
 Even in those weight divisions, the attitude toward weight lifting will vary from coach to coach.

 No coach denies the benefit of having more muscle, but where the resistance typically comes from is that it takes time to build muscle and that time could be used to develop skills.
-It's an opportunity cost problem.
+It’s an opportunity cost problem.

-As physical of a sport as boxing is, muscle mass doesn't win fights.
+As physical of a sport as boxing is, muscle mass doesn’t win fights.
 Skill and athletic capacity does.
 If anything, the added muscle comes with a real cost as it places an even greater demand on your cardiovascular system.

 However, most coaches have a positive view on exercises that use body weight as resistance and calisthenics.
 Push-ups, pull-ups, and sit-ups are never debated as methods of building strength.
 This is likely due to the fact that performing them also develops your endurance and is less likely to build more muscle that demands blood and oxygen.